$L_\infty$-Algebras of Classical Field Theories and the Batalin-Vilkovisky Formalism: Batalin--Vilkovisky formalism

 \paragraph{Quantum \mathversion{bold}$L_\infty$-algebra structure.} It is now an interesting question to ask what survives of the classical $L_\infty$-algebra structure noticed in Section~\ref{ssec:ClassicalMasterEquation} and discussed further in Section~\ref{sec:L_infty-structures}.
 We may define the nilquadratic differential operator

 Just as the homological vector field $Q_{\rm BV}=\{S_{\rm BV},-\}_{\rm BV}$ induces a classical $L_\infty$-algebra structure on $\frF_{\rm BV}$, so $\frd_{\rm BV}$ induces a {\em quantum $L_\infty$-algebra} or {\em loop homotopy Lie algebra} on the same graded vector space.
-For more details, see~\cite{Zwiebach:1992ie} and~\cite{Markl:9711045,Doubek:2017naz}.
+For more details, see~\cite{Zwiebach:1992ie} and~\cite{Markl:9711045,Mnev:2006ch,LOSEV:2007:3-30,Mnev:2008sa,Granaker:0803.1763,Cattaneo:0811.2045,Doubek:2017naz}.
 In particular, the decomposition theorem can be proved and the minimal model constructed explicitly, e.g.~by a direct application of the homological perturbation lemma.
 This approach also leads directly to a homotopy between a quantum $L_\infty$-algebra and its minimal model.
+Finally, let us mention some further highly relevant papers addressing closely related issues: the fibre BV integral and its relation to the homotopy transfer of quantum $L_\infty$-structures is subject of~\cite{Mnev:2006ch,LOSEV:2007:3-30,Mnev:2008sa,Cattaneo:0811.2045}, see also~\cite{Cattaneo:2015vsa} and references therein.
+BV canonical transformations as isomorphisms of homotopy algebraic structures are discussed in~\cite{Mnev:2006ch,LOSEV:2007:3-30,Mnev:2008sa,Cattaneo:0811.2045}.
+The fact that the propagator is the chain homotopy is explained in~\cite{Mnev:2006ch,Mnev:2008sa,Cattaneo:0811.2045}, see also~\cite{Cattaneo:2015vsa} and references therein.

 \paragraph{Gauge fixing and trivial pairs.} Since the gauge fixing fermion $\Psi$ is a function of degree~$-1$ and because we wish to use it to eliminate the antifields via~\eqref{eq:elimination_antifields}, we have to introduce additional fields of negative degree to construct such a $\Psi$, and these fields must be trivial in a certain sense.
 For this to be consistent, these fields have to have an interpretation as coordinate functions on a symplectic $Q$-manifold of degree~$-1$.